Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities

 Our prevention strategy focuses on determining the best time to switch stages, considering various parameters.
-To achieve this, we have developed a simulation tool that can evaluate different scenarios and parameters, allowing us to estimate the most suitable moment for switching the performance to a new stage.
+To achieve this, we have developed a simulation tool to evaluate different scenarios and parameters, allowing us to estimate the most suitable moment for switching the performance to a new stage.
 We propose using a set of metrics to determine the status of individuals and subareas during the event:

-\begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item \textbf{Panic state:} Once an individual is blocked and stuck on the way to the restroom or bar for some time more than a particular threshold (panic threshold (PT)) the individual enters the panic status. \item \textbf{Surge state:} Once an individual is blocked and stuck on the way to the stage for some time more than a particular threshold (surge threshold (ST)), the individual enters the surge state. \item \textbf{Crowded state:} A subarea enters the crowded state when over $70\%$ of its patches have people, and at least one person is in a panic or surge state. \item \textbf{Switch index (SI):} The switch index (SI) refers to a threshold on the time for which a subarea is continuously in the crowded state before the performance is switched to the other stage. \end{itemize}

-When a subarea consistently stays in a crowded state, exceeding the threshold of the switch index (SI), and its two neighboring subareas are in a crowded state (not necessarily passed the threshold of the SI), it indicates a critical surge situation.
-At this point, the currently performing stage will receive instructions to stop, and the performance switches to another stage.
+\begin{itemize}[noitemsep, leftmargin=*, topsep=0pt] \item \textbf{Panic state:} Studies in crowd psychology indicate that individuals experiencing confinement or limitations in their mobility may develop sensations of panic or anxiety~\cite{helbing2012crowd}.
+Consequently, our simulations posited that an individual transitions into a state of panic when they encounter obstructions or delays en route to facilities such as restrooms or bars, persisting for a period surpassing a predefined panic threshold (PT). \item \textbf{Surge state:} A ``surge state'' in crowd management can be inferred as a condition or situation where there is a sudden and significant increase in crowd density that exceeds normal potentially leading to congestion, restricted movement.
+Our simulations suggest that an individual is considered to be in a surge state when they find themselves obstructed and unable to proceed towards their destination, such as a stage, for a period longer than a predetermined surge threshold (ST). \item \textbf{Crowded state:} A subarea enters the crowded state when over $70\%$ of its patches are occupied by people, and at least one person within the subarea is in either panic or surge state. \item \textbf{Switch index (SI):} \begin{itemize}[noitemsep,leftmargin=*, topsep=0pt] \item The switch index (SI) represents a threshold on the duration for which a subarea remains continuously in the crowded state before the performance is switched to the other stage. \item When a subarea consistently stays in a crowded state, surpassing the threshold of the switch index (SI), and its two neighboring subareas are also in a crowded state (though not necessarily exceeding the SI threshold), it indicates a critical surge situation. \item At this point, the currently performing stage receives instructions to halt, and the performance switches to another stage. \end{itemize} \end{itemize}